xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

     # skip non-map item
     ReportNavItem
     If $RepVal5 != 2        # if not a map item
-      Echo -> Not a map item
+      Echo -> Not a map item, exit!
       Exit
     EndIf